 The Company will raise and maintain staff awareness of the risks of slavery and human trafficking.
 It remains committed to the highest standards of quality, openness and accountability and as part of this commitment provides a confidential reporting process for employees to report serious concerns about any aspect of the Company's activities which includes abuse or neglect of vulnerable people.
 The reporting of any wrongdoing is encouraged through internal and external whistleblowing procedures, and the Company will protect whistleblowers.

+This statement has been made in accordance with the reporting requirements of Clause 54 of the UK Modern Slavery Act and constitutes the Company’s slavery and human trafficking statement for the financial year ended 31 December 2017.
 This statement has been approved by the Board of Sepura who will ensure it is reviewed and updated annually.